Baseu Alakkai

-Baseu Alakkai (बस्यौ अलक्कै) is a 2024 Nepali deut folk song composed by Arjun Sapkota and written by Santosh Sapkota.Sung by Arjun Sapkota and Shanti Shree Pariyar, featuring Arjun Sapkota and Garima Sharma.
-Released on may 2024 in YouTube video shows complicated love story.
+Baseu Alakkai (बस्यौ अलक्कै) is a 2024 Nepali deut folk song composed by Arjun Sapkota and written by Santosh Sapkota.
+Sung by Arjun Sapkota and Shanti Shree Pariyar, featuring Arjun Sapkota and Garima Sharma.
+Released in May 2024 on YouTube video shows complicated love story.
 Sapkota won Best Folk Singer Award at Bindabasini music award in 2025 from this song.